 When you’re not wearing your dentures, put them in water to keep them from warping.

 Before brushing, rinse off any loose food or debris that may be on your dentures.
-Afterwards, use a soft bristle toothbrush with a non-abrasive cleanser and gently brush your dentures to avoid scratching or otherwise damaging them.
+Afterward, use a soft bristle toothbrush with a non-abrasive cleanser and gently brush your dentures to avoid scratching or otherwise damaging them.

 Whether your dentures have become damaged, don’t fit as well as they used to, or if any questions arise, don’t hesitate to contact your dentist for assistance.
 Your dentist can recommend appropriate adhesives and cleansers that work for you and your dentures.
 Be sure to also schedule regular checkups and cleanings to keep you and your dentures bright, healthy, and happy.